Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

     $table->requirecapability = 'local/myplugin:canaccess';

+Methods that should be called via the actionbutton functionality (webservice execute_action) must include the action_ prefix ie "action_deleterow".
+While the transmitted methodname is "deleterow", the actual method which will be called via the webservice is action_deleterow.
+This prevents any other method to be called than a method defined for this purpose.

 ## Multiple custom templates
 Wunderbyte Table comes with a responsive table template, but it can and should be overriden in your project.
 To do so, set in your instance of your extended class (eg $yourtable) the template to your proper template, like